huggingface/hub-docs/docs/hub/peft.md

 ## Using existing models

-All PEFT models can be loaded from Hub.
-Loading PEFT models require loading base models that were fine-tuned, so we need to load the transformers model as well.
+All PEFT models can be loaded from the Hub.
+To use a PEFT model you also need to load the base model that was fine-tuned, as shown below.

 ```py
 from transformers import AutoModelForCausalLM, AutoTokenizer